golang-auth/go-channelbinding/README.md

 ## TLS 1.3

-TLS 1.3 does not define the tls-unique and tls-server-end-point bindings due to the security concerns outlined in the referenced miTLS paper.
-A [draft proposal](https://tools.ietf.org/id/draft-ietf-kitten-tls-channel-bindings-for-tls13-00.html) has been created to close that gap, and that is experimentially supported by the `TLSChannelBindingExporter` binding type.
-Note however that at this time the author knows of no test vectors or other implemtations.
+Only the tls-exporter bindings are supported for TLS 1.3  due to the security concerns outlined in the referenced miTLS paper.
+As mentioned in [RFC 9266](https://datatracker.ietf.org/doc/html/rfc9266#name-use-with-legacy-tls), tls-exporter should only be used when extended master secrets are in use.
+Go 1.22 and later disables the use of exported key material when extended master secrets or TLS 1.3 are not in use so attempting to use this module in those cases will fail safe.